 It will help you to win in online t-shirt business.
 You can provide with ready-made quotes, clipart, texts and fonts of different styles, graphics etc.

 Features like masking effects, shadows and overlapping can also be added to make their designs look interesting.
-Based on your printing budget, you can also decide whether your customers can design both front and back of the t-shirt or not.
+One major thing you should not miss out is the graphics part.
+Because this product is all about offering visually appealing products that your customers can easily create.
+Hence, whatever the budget is, make sure that your tool has the graphics your customers would love.
+You can also decide whether your customers can design both the front and back of the t-shirt or not.

 Provide with the facility to save designs so your customers can come back and continue working on the same t-shirt design again.

 Step 5: Select the t-shirt printing method you will use

 After you are sorted with designs, it's time to print!
 There are three commonly followed ways of printing t-shirts.
 All the 3 methods have their benefits and pitfalls.

 So the success of production depends on the amount of time you are willing to spend on the production and the printing method you use.